gabrieldemarmiesse/overtake/README.md

 Overtake will analyse the types and provided arguments to call the right implementation.

-It works for every type hint supported by the awesome [beartype](https://beartype.readthedocs.io/en/latest/).
 It works for every signature supported by [`@typing.overload`](https://docs.python.org/3/library/typing.html#typing.overload)

 This pattern is supported by IDEs (Pycharm, VSCode, etc...) so autocompletion will work well.